Scott Bighorse: Osage Nation political career

 Following his single term as a state representative, Bighorse began campaigning for the 2010 Osage Nation tribal election in August 2009.
 The first round of the election was held on 7 June 2010.
 In a runoff election on 19 July 2010, he was elected assistant principal chief, and formally assumed the office on 4 August 2010, alongside principal chief John Red Eagle, who preceded him as assistant principal chief.
 Following Red Eagle's impeachment and removal from office in January 2014, Bighorse became principal chief.
 Bighorse completed Red Eagle's term, choosing not to run for the office in his own right.
 Soon after becoming principal chief, Bighorse named Terry Mason Moore assistant principal chief.
 Bighorse served as principal chief until Geoffrey Standing Bear assumed the role on 2 July 2014.
 Bighorse took office as a member of the Osage Nation Congress in July 2018.
 He was reelected in 2022.
+Bighorse ran in the 2026 principal chief election.
+He finished second in the primary and runoff elections.
+After Joe Tillman was elected principal chief, Bighorse retired from the Osage Nation Congress.